Geal/langsec-2017-usenix-article/article.md

 address in the file decides whether your code goes into the if or the else of that specific branch.
 Your application is in fact a virtual machine, and its language is the input data.
 What can we do with this language?
+By modeling correctly that input language, or restricting it to a manageable subset, we can greatly reduce the attack surface of our applications, in their most vulnerable elements.

+If we replace the parsers and protocols in an existing application, we can better protect it from the attacker's point of entry, while keeping the more useful parts of the code running.
+To that end, we need languages and tools that can easily integrate themselves inside a C application.

 Current practices: we can write safe, production ready code right now, in safe languages, with sane parsing libraries, and maybe formal proofs